 You have already received advice on how to properly document a series of experiments in your lab book.
 The only unusual feature of this experiment is that it is important to document the phenomena you observe using photographs.
-You may wish to trim and glue photographs into the lab book, or you may wish to include entire printed pages of photos - but in either case make sure that it each photograph has an accompanying description in the lab book and that the link between the description and the corresponding photograph is clear (e.g. number them).
+Use your initiative to appropriately include individual photos where appropriate, or you may wish to include entire printed pages of photos - but in either case make sure that it each photograph has an accompanying description and that the link between the description and the corresponding photograph is clear (e.g. number them).